-His artistic work focuses on creating a Theatre of Energy out of primal human behavior.
-This process turns fusions of rhythm-driven movement, singing, and speech into stories that laugh, cry, and rant about our species’ primary state of being: feeling that we never have enough; tampering with Nature to get more than enough; and then, after years of pain, misery, then enlightenment, accepting that what Nature teaches us is enough.
+His creative work focuses on building what he calls a “theatre of energy” out of primal human behavior.
+This process turns fusions of rhythm-driven movement, singing, and speech into stories that laugh, cry, rant, and sing about our species’ ongoing condition: feeling that we never have enough; tampering with Nature to get more than enough; and then, if we’re lucky, accepting that what Nature teaches us is enough.

-He received an undergraduate degree in literature from Brown University and a graduate degree in writing about jazz music and dance from New York University’s Gallatin Division.
-When living in New York City, he performed with modern dance great Don Redlich, directed the dance program of Hunter College; performed as an actor, singer, and dancer in off-off-Broadway shows as well as the Broadway production of Singin’ in the Rain; and studied Meisner-based acting with Tim Philips and voice with Joan Kobin.
-After becoming injured from years of performing arts training that generally considers “standing up straight” and/or “core training” necessary to achieving strength, he studied the natural-posture principles of ideokinesis with André Bernard.
-Bernard restored his body to health by introducing him to moving and vocalizing in relation to gravity-directed relaxation.
-Inspired by Mabel Ellsworth Todd’s revolutionary anatomy book The Thinking Body and the teachings of Taoism, ideokinesis taught him to sit, stand, and interact with others by letting the body operate by giving in to instead of hypertensely resisting the downward-pull of gravity.
-This nature-directed process inspired him to create and develop Standing Down Straight® and Jump Rhythm®, both of which serve as foundations for the work he does teaching, performing, speaking, and, not least, engaging in the tasks of everyday living.
-They can be briefly described as follows:
+He received an undergraduate degree in literature from Brown University and a graduate degree in non-fiction writing about jazz music and dance from New York University’s Gallatin Division.
+When living in New York City, he performed with modern dance great, Don Redlich; directed the dance program of Hunter College; performed as an actor-dancer-singer in off-off-Broadway shows as well as in the Broadway production of Singin’ in the Rain; studied Meisner-based acting with Tim Philips and natural- voiced singing with Joan Kobin.
+After becoming injured from years of body-training that emphasizes “standing up straight” and “core strength” as necessary to stage work, he healed by studying the gravity- directed, relaxation-based principles of ideokinesis with André Bernard.
+Bernard – guided by Mabel Ellsworth Todd’s anatomy book The Thinking Body and the teachings of Taoism – helped Billy re-learn to sit, stand, engage in the tasks of everyday living, and, not less, perform by doing what our fellow animals are exemplars of: actively relaxing the body into the earth and then, from this grounded base, moving forward into life with efficiency, vigor, and acceptance.
+This nature-directed process led to his creating and developing Standing Down Straight® and Jump Rhythm®, both of which serve as the foundations of his teaching and performing.
+The two concepts can be described as follows:

 |MA||Dance, New York University|